beta-kokos-labs/opencdo/README.md

 <img src='ce820221-f15b-4062-b0e0-fc38a2de75a0.jpeg'>
 <meta property=“og:image” content=“ce820221-f15b-4062-b0e0-fc38a2de75a0.jpeg ” />
 <h1>openCDO</h1><h3>
- We are the Cyber Defense Organization, a completely open source security service that is starting of simple from here
+ We are the Cyber Defense Organization, a completely open source security service that is starting off simple from here
  <hr>
 You will need to put the code below into your file for verification.
  <hr>